GallowayLabMIT/protocols/docs/instruments/attune/startup_shutdown.rst

 Quick startup checklist
 ------------------------------

 1. Make sure fluid bottles are full except for waste bottles.
 If necessary, empty waste bottle and refill with 10% bleach (100 mL for Attune, 200 mL for Cytkick)
 2. Fluid lines are all plugged in correctly (especially Cytkick autosampler waste!! should hear double click)
 3. Log in and run start up procedure

    a.
 If the Attune has not been run for > 3 days, run another startup procedure to further flush the lines (don't shutdown, just immediately hit startup again).
    b.
 If the Attune has not been run for > 1 week, run Debubble with the debubble solution.

 4. Run performance test

    a.
 Make sure optical filter config is correct (no red-stripes, order is correct)
    b.
 Verify bead lot number
    c.
-Put 3 drops of performance beads in 2 mL of focusing fluids (should be ~100 ev/s)
+Put 3 drops of performance beads in 2 mL of focusing fluids (should be ~100 ev/s at first)
    d.
-If Delta PMT is high (>10-20), check Attune maintenance guide pg.
+If Delta PMT is high (>10-20), check `Attune maintenance guide <../../_static/files/attune_maintenance_guide.pdf>`__ pg.
 41

 5. Run SIP sanitize to wash beads out